Akuli/gtk-reminder/README.md

     # make install
     # make uninstall

-Or you can install or uninstall using custom prefix:
+Or you can install or uninstall using a custom prefix:

     $ make PREFIX=~/my-prefix install
     $ make PREFIX=~/my-prefix uninstall